Lord Mayor's Community Fund guidelines

 - meet the guidelines of the Lord Mayor's Community Fund Program

 - identify the community benefit of the funding

 - identify additional funding support or in-kind support to be provided

-- contribute towards the Brisbane Vision and meet at least one Lord Mayor's Suburban Initiative Fund priority
+- contribute towards the Brisbane Vision and meet at least one Lord Mayor's Community Fund priority

 - be implemented within 12 months of the date on the approved letter